-Work related deaths, major injuries (Any fracture (except fingers, thumbs or toes), loss of sight, any amputation or dislocation, any injury from electric shock or electric burn), work related diseases (must have a doctor's note which confirms the diagnosis), a work related injury which results in hospitalisation (whether for treatment or observation).
+DIDDOD (Ctoff) Mark related deaths, major injuries (Any) RIDDOR (Staff) Work related deaths, major injuries (Any Certain injuries, absence MUST be reported to the fracture (except fingers, thumbs or toes), loss Health & Safety Executive of sight, any amputation or dislocation, any injury from electric shock or electric burn), work related diseases (must have a doctor's note which confirms the diagnosis), a work related injury which results in hospitalisation (whether for treatment or observation).
 Over 7 day injury category, where an employee is away from work or unable to perform their normal work duties for more than 7 consecutive days (excluding the day of the accident).

-Contact Health & Safety Team for more information RIDDOR (Non staff) The guidance requires that in addition to Where a pupil, visitor, contractor, or other non- being taken to hospital, the accident must employee is injured on council premises or arise 'out of or in connection' with work. elsewhere and is taken from the scene to a The factors determining this are whether hospital. the accident was caused by the manner of conducting our undertaking e.g. supervision, safe systems of work, competence of employees or was attributable to the condition of the equipment or premises.
+Contact Health & Safety Team for more information DIDDOD (Non stoff) į RIDDOR (Non staff) The guidance requires that in addition to being Where a visitor, contractor or other non-employee taken to hospital, the accident must arise 'out is injured on council premises or elsewhere and is of or in connection' with work.
+The factors taken from the scene to a hospital. determining this are whether the accident was caused by the manner of conducting our undertaking e.g. supervision, safe systems of work, competence of employees or was attributable to the condition of the equipment or premises.
 E.g. unsafe conditions, poor condition of premises.
-Lost Time Accidents (Staff) over 7 day absence Accidents which prevent the injured person from continuing their normal work for more than seven days ( not including the day of the accident but including weekends and rest days).
-Must be reported within 15 days rest days).
-Must be reported within 15 days
+Lost Time Accidents (Staff) Accidents which prevent the injured person (2.2) from continuing their normal work for more than seven days (not including the day of the accident but including weekends and rest days).
+Must be reported within 15 days dayo, mast be reported within 10 days 1

 - Health & Safety Management Arrangements for Accident and Incident Reporting and Investigation

 - M13

 - MV92

-- M36